Just Like That By Barbara Henning Review

 The author is hardly saying, by the way, that Sara has met two men with similar problems.
 The point is a more, covering one.
 The patriarchal doctrine of two spheres, used to rationalize women’s exclusion, is a fundamental framework that, if it is fought against, will only disappear gradually in that it has so much (male) social support.
 Sara’s father takes it up in its most restrictive form.
 Even if Sara is a teenager when her mother dies, she is a woman, so childrearing is her zone, at least until another female appears to take over.
 Jabari resists this position until, under stress.

 Again, a reductionist reading would see these as patterns: Sara with her father, Sara with Jabari – there is not time to detail Jabari’s relation to his mother as it connects to his relation to Sara – but, also again, Henning ties this into another dimension.
 It is suggested by this interaction.
-“One night Jabari told me about his experience in Vietnam. … ‘There were only five other five other African Americans in this position.
+“One night Jabari told me about his experience in Vietnam. … ‘There were only five other African Americans in this position.
 Growing an afro was a statement at the time.
 The colonel would send us to the barber to cut our hair.
 Instead, we’d shave our heads.’”

 Perhaps it no longer goes without saying but the Vietnam war and conflicts around it was the watershed moment for recent American history.
 In the joint statement Anti-Systemic Movements, Wallerstein, Arrighi and Hopkins point out: